jonathanhogg/flitter/docs/windows.md

 slow-motion output if the video does not contain too much fast movement.
 The default is `false`.

+`aspect=` [ `:fit` | `:fill` ]
+: If the source video is a different aspect ratio to that of the node `size`, then this specifies that the video aspect ratio should be respected and the video either scaled to *fit* in the frame (with borders on the top/bottom or left/right sides) or scaled to *fill* the entire frame (with the video cropped at the top/bottom or left/right sides).
+If not specified, then the default is to stretch the video to fill the frame.

+`fill=` [ `true` | `false` ]
+: If the source video is a different aspect ratio to that of the node `size`, then this specifies that the video aspect ratio should be respected and the video scaled and cropped so that the entire frame is filled.
+Defaults to `false` and ignored if `fit=true`.

 `thread=` [ `true` | `false` ]
 : Specifies whether to use multi-threaded video decoding.
 This has higher overall performance, but introduces a small delay on the first frame.
 This delay